The Best Easy-to-Make Moist Banana Cake Recipe

 - Add the mashed overripe bananas, mix well.

 - Add the whisked/beaten egg.
 Again, mix well.

 - Stir in the flour, plus optional nutmeg and mixed spice.
 Mix well.

 - Finally, place the cake mixture in the prepared tin and place in a pre-heated oven or toaster/mini oven to 170 C or Gas Mark 3.

-- NB: check on the cake after it has been in the oven for 35 minutes and cover with foil if the top of the cake has reached a rich brown colour (to prevent further colouring).
+- Check on the cake after it has been in the oven for 35 minutes and cover with foil if the top of the cake has reached a rich brown colour (to prevent further browning).